 County of Hawai‘i: Landfill Diversion Incentive Program

 By recycling waste instead of landfilling, the disposal fee of $85 per ton is avoided.
 To further encourage recycling and waste diversion the County offers economic incentives to recyclers, businesses and/or haulers.
 Minimum of 2 tons of solid waste annually.
-Proposals may be submitted at next RFP (dated to be determined).
-A list of current participants is available below.
+A list of previous participants is available below.

 - Atlas Recycling - paper, plastic, glass

 - Business Services Hawai‘i - paper, plastic, glass and mixed recycling

 - Pacific Biodiesel Logistics - Fats, Oils & Greases (FOGs)

 Please contact our Recycling Coordinator at 961-8942 or email firstname.lastname@example.org.